Nachiketa84/Xcast_Example/README.md

 **Model_evaluation.ipynb**:This notebook is for an example of how to use XCast for individual GCM evaluaiton

-**CCA_GCM_prec.ipynb**:This notebook is for an example of how to use XCast for CCA based calibration for determinisitc and Probabilisitc precipitation forecast.
+**CCA_GCM_prec.ipynb**:This notebook is for an example of how to use XCast for canonical correlation analysis (CCA) based calibration for determinisitc and Probabilisitc precipitation forecast.

+**CCA_MME_prec.ipynb**:This notebook is for an example of how to use XCast for making multimodel ensemble using canonical correlation analysis (CCA) for determinisitc and Probabilisitc precipitation forecast.

 **ELM_MME_prec.ipynb**:This notebook is for an example of how to use XCast for making multimodel ensemble using Extreme Learning Machine methods for determinisitc and Probabilisitc precipitation forecast.